 If the employer or any of his representatives commit a violent or immoral act against the workman or his family members, Article 81 (4) of Saudi Labor Law allows the worker to resign without any notice period.

 If the behavior of the employer or any of his representatives is characterized as cruelty, injustice, or insult, a resignation can be served without a notice period.

 If the workplace is a serious safety or health hazard and the employer has not improved it despite several requests by the worker, he can resign under article 81 (6) of Saudi Labor Law.

 If the employer has caused the worker to appear as the party terminating the contract due to unfair treatment or violation of the contract, the workman can resign without notice under Article 81 (7).

-Article 81 is actually reciprocal to Article 80 of Saudi Labor Law where the right of termination without benefits is given to the employer.
+Article 81 is reciprocal to Article 80 of Saudi Labor Law, where the right to terminate employment without benefits is given to the employer.